Cluab/to-do-list/README.md

 `git clone git@github.com:Cluab/to-do-list.git`

+2. Run in the Terminal

+`npm i`

 ### Usage

 To run the project, follow these steps:

 1. Open the project in VS Code.
-2. Click on "Go Live" on the bottom right section of VS Code.
+2. Run in the Terminal
+   `npm start`.
-3. The website will open in your default web browser.
+5. The website will open in your default web browser.

 ## Authors